 The town of Baños is situated in a valley at the base of an active volcano: don’t worry, it’s far enough to be safe, though you might see some smoke or fire coming from the top!
 (Because, again, everything in Ecuador that isn't a llama is an active volcano).

 The Best Things to Do in Baños

 Have an adventure!
-There are SO MANY ADVENTURES in Baños, being sold all over town by a zillion tour operators.
+There are SO MANY ADVENTURES in Baños.
 Go zip-lining, white water rafting, canyoning, ATVing, hiking, mountain biking, or bungee jumping.
-You can even go jungle trekking, if you like.
 Do it all!
 This is THE spot to get your adrenaline pumping.
 You can book most tours in person if you're flexible and have some time, or you can book a few in advance: